dhanus/dhanus.github.io/_posts/2017-04-29-acm-intel-fellowship.markdown

   While this fellowship may be renewable for up to 5 years, your estimated graduation year will define how long you will actually qualify to renew the scholarship.
 Therefore, if you are applying from the US or another country that may have indefinitely long PhD's, you should round your estimated graduation date up to ensure you can continue to renew.

 * How is the student a part of an underrepresented group?

   If you are a part of any underrepresented groups that your advisor might not know about, you may want to inform her before she fills out the nomination, so that she can answer this question as completely as possible.

 * How is the student's project related to data and computational science?

   Your advisor should discuss how your work will both use high performance computing and have an impact.

-### Candidate Application
+### Step 2.
+Candidate Application

 After your advisor has secured your nomination, you will receive your application form.
 For this form, the three notable items of information are: